The Maven Documents Template Builder add-in for DOCX files is a powerful tool that helps you build a template document using data from Salesforce.

 The Template Document Id appears a couple of seconds after the file was uploaded.
 If the ID doesn’t appear in two minutes, try uploading the same file one more time.

-The waiting time solely depends on the load that Salesforce is dealing with upload time.
+The waiting time depends entirely on Salesforce's current load and the upload time.

 If you want to add a new file to the Document Template, you can use the "Add Files" button or the "Upload New Version" option.
 Maven Documents uses the latest version of the uploaded file.
 To keep things clean, it is good practice to have one file per Document Template uploaded.
 But if you have a couple of files attached to the template, the latest added file will be generated.

 One of the native Microsoft Word functionalities is the ability to protect some parts of the document from editing.
-You can follow the link to see the instruction on how to to that.
+You can follow the link to see instructions on how to do that.

-We are mentioning that because you can use this feature on templates built with the help of Template Builder.
-Even if you decide to protect parts that have merge fields, elements, or expressions, be sure, they are going to be processed and generated.
-In the generated document, parts that are marked as protected stay protected, including those Maven Documents elements inside.
+We are mentioning that because you can use this feature on templates built with the help of the Template Builder.
+Even if you choose to protect sections that contain merge fields, elements, or expressions, rest assured—they will still be processed and generated.
+In the final document, any protected sections will remain protected, including the Maven Documents elements within them.

 Select the necessary parts carefully.
 For example, if you want the content of the Repeater to be protected, the whole "body" of the element with opening and closing tags should be in the restricted part.

 There are still some limitations from the Microsoft side though.
 For example, you can set partial protection only using the desktop version of Microsoft Word.
-The online version doesn't have such a functionality.
-You would only open restricted documents online and see the restricted parts, but to make edits, Word will force you to use the desktop version.
+The online version doesn't have such functionality.
+You can open restricted documents online and view the restricted sections, but to make edits, Word will require you to use the desktop version.

-You can generate the document with the restricted parts and save it as a file on OneDrive, but it opens in the "View" mode.
-You can try and click "Edit Document".
+You can generate the document with restricted sections and save it to OneDrive, but it will open in "View" mode.
+To make changes, you can click "Edit Document".

-But the result is a message telling you to use the desktop Word version or continue with the "View" mode.
+However, the result is a message prompting you to either use the desktop version of Word or continue in the "View" mode.

 If you want to see what the actual data will be available on your Document Template, feel free to use the "Playground" tab.
 It can also serve as a means to debug the Flow when things aren't going as they should be.